Baby (Charli XCX song): Music and concept

 "Baby", much like "Good Ones" and "New Shapes", showcases a more mainstream sound than the singer's previous releases.
 It "leans further into the record's overall '80s disco vibes with sparkling synths and funky guitar riffs".
-The disco-fied tune, inspired by the new jack swing elements of Janet Jackson's seminal album Control as well as the electro-funk of Cameo, was created in partnership with Justin and Jeremiah Raisen (a.k.a.
-Sad Pony), the latter of who have done a lot of work with Yves Tumor, Angel Olsen, Kim Gordon, and many others.
+The disco-fied tune was inspired by the new jack swing elements of Janet Jackson's seminal album Control as well as the electro-funk of Cameo.

 She explained in an interview with Apple Music that "obviously so much has changed, and this song, it was kind of the foundation of the vibe of the album.
 It's probably the most sexy song I've ever made.
 It's about sex and sexuality and having good sex and just feeling yourself essentially.
 I know that that's the tone.
 I knew that that was the tone I wanted to carry across for the entire record.
 This kind of hyper-sexualized, feminine power zone was where I was feeling myself going, and 'Baby' was the genesis of this."

+Reception

+"Baby" has received positive reviews for its catchiness and sultry production.